Emmaccen/MeshDrop/README.md

-# MeshFlow
+# MeshDrop

-MeshFlow is a browser-based file transfer solution that enables seamless, direct device-to-device file sharing without the need for installation or cloud services.
-Using WebRTC technology, MeshFlow allows devices on the same network to quickly and securely transfer files of any size while maintaining privacy and cross-platform compatibility.
+MeshDrop is a browser-based file transfer solution that enables seamless, direct device-to-device file sharing without the need for installation or cloud services.
+Using WebRTC technology, MeshDrop allows devices on the same network to quickly and securely transfer files of any size while maintaining privacy and cross-platform compatibility.

 ## Features